davidtchiu/davidtchiu.github.io/teaching/cs475/hwk3.malloc/index.md

 #### Student Outcomes

-- To understand process address space.
 - To understand the motivation for dynamic memory allocation.
 - To become familiar with memory management functions:`malloc()`, `realloc()`, and `free()`.
+- To make system calls.

 #### Instructions

-Open your virtual machine, and log in.
-Open up a Terminal window to the shell.
-If you don't know what I'm referring to, complete [Hwk 0](../hwk0.vb).
+Open your VS Code and get connected to your Remote Development environment.

+  - Once you're logged in, you can open a terminal from the `Terminal` menu.

 ##### Part 1: Motivation